 - Vitamin B3 (niacin): Fish and poultry are great sources of B3, while peanuts and mushrooms are good alternatives for a vegetarian diet.

 - Vitamin B5 (pantothenic acid): Found in avocado, broccoli, cauliflower, kale, and mushrooms, B5 is easy to fit into your meal plan.

 - Vitamin B7 (biotin): While vegetables like sweet potatoes and carrots are off the menu, try snacking on almonds or walnuts to avoid a biotin deficiency.
 If you can't get enough in your daily diet, consider biotin gummies, as well as biotin gummies with a boost of CBD.

 - Vitamin C: Instead of high-carb root vegetables or sugary citrus fruits, which may be reduced or eliminated from a ketogenic diet, try broccoli, kale, red or green peppers, tomatoes, or a small portion of strawberries.

 The American Academy of Dermatology Association also names lack of protein or iron among nutrient deficiencies that can cause hair loss, as some keto dieters restrict protein intake in fear of it stalling their weight loss.
-While meats contain plenty of protein and iron, vegetarians, vegans or those restricting protein may face challenges getting enough of these nutrients on a low-carb diet.
+Vegetarians, vegans or those restricting protein may face challenges getting enough of these nutrients on a low-carb diet.
 Instead of beans or legumes, you can eat keto-friendly foods that are high in protein such as almonds, artichokes, avocado, bok choy, broccoli, cauliflower and pumpkin seeds.
 It's also a good idea to add dark leafy greens like kale and spinach to your diet to avoid iron deficiency.

 A low-carbohydrate, moderate-protein diet can still be rich in nutrients.
 Plan your meals carefully and you can enjoy the weight loss results of ketosis while minimizing side effects.
 And always consult your doctor before starting a diet.